-In support of her assertion that paying Federal taxes destroys money, Dr. Kelton describes a process that upon closer inspection does not constitute the redemption of IOUs to their issuer, but rather the disintermediation of a private commercial bank whose own IOUs are a component of the money supply M1.
-Both reserve balances (assets of the taxpayer’s bank) and the money supply M1 (liabilities of that bank) are drawn down in the process of Federal tax collection, but ultimately only one cash account is credited: the Treasury General Account, a liability of the Federal Reserve Bank of NY.
+Both aggregate reserve balances (reflecting cash assets of the taxpayer’s bank) and the money supply M1 (reflecting liabilities of that bank) are drawn down in the process of Federal tax collection, but ultimately only one cash account is credited: the Treasury General Account, a liability of the Federal Reserve Bank of NY.
 Dr. Kelton relies upon this fact to conclude that taxation cannot be a source of revenue for the “consolidated” US Government, imagined to include the Reserve Banks.

-But we’d note that the net financial balances of both the taxpayer’s commercial bank and the Reserve Banks are unchanged in the collection of Federal taxes.
-The commercial bank has merely been disintermediated; both its assets and liabilities have diminished.
-The Reserve Bank’s liabilities have not been redeemed but have merely been reapportioned in favor of the US Government: out of the reserve account of the taxpayer’s bank and into the Treasury General Account.
+The net financial balances of both the taxpayer’s commercial bank and the Reserve Banks are unchanged as the Federal Government collects upon a tax payment.
+The commercial bank has been disintermediated; both its assets and liabilities have diminished.
+The Reserve Bank’s liabilities have been reapportioned in favor of the US Government: out of the reserve account of the taxpayer’s bank and into the Treasury General Account.
 While the TGA is not considered to be part of the nation’s money supply, the US Government recognizes tax receipts on its General Ledger as an augmentation of its most liquid asset, cash.

-Disintermediation can be easily distinguished from net redemption.
-When we withdraw currency at an ATM and our checking balance is reduced accordingly, have we not destroyed money by the same standard Dr. Kelton applies to the payment of Federal taxes?
-Both M1 (which includes our checking balance) and Reserve Balances (which include our bank’s vault cash) have been diminished, but only M1 (which includes currency held by the nonbank public) has been augmented.
-Similarly do we not create money by spending it when we make a purchase with currency and the merchant deposits the currency at the commercial bank?
+Similarly, do we not create money by spending it when we make a purchase with currency and the merchant deposits the currency at a commercial bank?
 One measure of money is diminished, but two are augmented.
 Indeed, when we pay the National Park admission in currency and the US Government deposits that currency into a nearby commercial bank, the transaction augments both Reserve Balances and USG’s GL asset class cash.
 Thus we can as easily show that paying federal taxes in currency creates money.

-True net redemption, like that achieved in transactions with the cloakroom, the railroad and the casino described above, is demonstrated when a commercial bank draws down our checking account to collect a fee.
-Its balance sheet is enhanced by extinguishing its liabilities, not by augmenting its assets.
-Money is truly destroyed thereby.
+Disintermediation should be distinguished from ultimate net redemption, which occurs, for example, with the U.S. Postal Service cancels a postage stamp – its own IOU – in the course of mail delivery.
+When we withdraw funds from our own checking account at an ATM, the bank does cancel a portion of its own IOU, but it supplies us with an instrument that it and all other U.S. banks are obliged to accept for deposit, assuring that the monetary effects of the withdrawal can be reversed at the option of each currency holder.
+Net redemption, like that achieved in transactions with the cloakroom, the railroad and the casino described above, is demonstrated when a commercial bank draws down our checking account to collect a fee.
+Its balance sheet is enhanced by reducing its debt to us, not by augmenting its assets.
+Some portion of M1 is destroyed in the process, with no contractual assurance of its re-creation.
 Similarly, the Federal Reserve Banks redeem — rather than merely reapportion — their own liabilities when they accept them for purchase of U.S. Treasuries or for bank services as are offered at FRBServices.org.
 Reserve balances are destroyed through this very narrow mechanism of reflux.